 Public General Acts - complete set from 1988 onwards and most primary legislation pre-1988

-This database contains both the full text of unconsolidated United Kingdom Statutes from 1988 onwards to date and the full text of Primary legislation of the following types as held and maintained on The UK Statute Law Database (SLD) : Public General Acts of the United Kingdom Parliament (1801 to 1900); Acts of the Parliament of Great Britain (1707 - 1800); Acts of the English Parliament (1267 - 1706); Acts of the pre-UK Parliaments (1424 - 1707); Acts of the Irish Parliament (1495 - 1800).
+This database contains both the full text of unconsolidated United Kingdom Statutes from 1988 onwards to date and the full text of Primary legislation of the following types as held and maintained on legslation.gov website : Public General Acts of the United Kingdom Parliament (1801 to 1900); Acts of the Parliament of Great Britain (1707 - 1800); Acts of the English Parliament (1267 - 1706); Acts of the pre-UK Parliaments (1424 - 1707); Acts of the Irish Parliament (1495 - 1800).
 The statutes are arranged chronologically or alphabetically.

 Official revised version of all in force UK legislation.

 TIP: Use connectors to show the relation between terms, i.e. combine terms using the connector AND e.g. human AND rights, this means that your search will return all documents that contain both of those words not just instances where the words appear together.
 Or search for a phrase using speech marks e.g. "human rights", this means that your search will only return documents where the words appear together.
-Click on the search tips link for more information on terms and connectors, other useful features within this are searching using proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. fir! finds fires and firing.
+Click on the search tips link for more information on terms and connectors.
+Other useful features include proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. fir! finds fires and firing.

 Contains consolidated law in force from 1267.
-Click on legislation and enter your keywords in the Free text box, and click the search button.
+Click on legislation and enter your keywords in the Free text or Subject/Keyword box, and click the search button.

 TIP: Use connectors to show the relation between terms, i.e. combine terms using the connector AND e.g. directors AND duties, this means that your search will return all documents that contain both of those words -not just instances where the words appear together.
 Or search for a phrase using speech marks e.g. "directors duties", this means that your search will only return documents where the words appear together.
-Click on the List of connectors link for more information on terms and connectors, other useful features within this are searching using proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. acqui! finds acquires and acquisition and acquiring.
+Click on the List of connectors link for more information on terms and connectors.
+Other useful features include proximity searching i.e. words in the same sentence or paragraph and truncation which searches for alternate endings to words e.g. acqui! finds acquires and acquisition and acquiring.

 Is the authoritative source for statute law in England and Wales.
 It incorporates the effects of new Acts of Parliament and secondary legislation into existing legislation to provide an "as amended" version for easy reference.
 Halsbury's Statutes is arranged in volumes via subject and the complete set consists of the main volumes, the index, tables of statutes, secondary legislation and cases, the annual Cumulative Supplement and the quarterly loose-leaf Service.